Princess Juliane Sophie of Denmark: Family

 Princess Juliane Sophie was the oldest daughter and second surviving child of Hereditary Prince Frederick and his wife Duchess Sophia Frederica of Mecklenburg-Schwerin, daughter of Duke Louis of Mecklenburg-Schwerin and Princess Charlotte Sophie of Saxe-Coburg-Saalfeld.
 Her siblings included the future Christian VIII of Denmark.

 Prince Frederick and Princess Sophia Frederica did not have any surviving children in the first 10 years of marriage, but eventually they had four children.

-The actual paternity of Princess Juliane and her three siblings has been debated, and it is widely believed that the father of Sophia Frederica's children was Prince Frederick's adjutant, Frederik von Blücher.
+The actual paternity of Princess Juliane and her three siblings has been debated, and it is widely believed that the father of Sophia Frederica's children was Prince Frederick's adjutant, Frederick von Blücher.

 Early years

 When Juliane was born her half-uncle king Christian VII of Denmark was the reigning monarch, but the actual ruler was her half-cousin the Crown Prince, the future king Frederick VI of Denmark.

-A few years prior to Juliane's birth the control of the kingdom had been in the hands of her grandmother Queen Dowager Juliane Marie, whom she was named after, and her father, but a coup by the Crown Prince had deprived her family of the power.

-When Juliane was a child there was still a lot of tension between the two branches of the royal family because of the coup, but eventually they made up and intermarried each other.
+A few years prior to Juliane's birth the control of the kingdom had been in the hands of her grandmother Queen Dowager Juliana Maria, whom she was named after, and her father, but a coup by the Crown Prince had deprived her family of the power.
+When Juliane was a child, there was still a lot of tension between the two branches of the royal family because of the coup, but eventually they made up and intermarried within each other.

 For the first years of her life Juliane lived with the rest of the royal family at Christiansborg Palace, but after the palace was destroyed by fire in 1794, Hereditary Prince Frederick moved with his family to a mansion at Amalienborg Palace.
 Her mother Sophia Frederica died the same year, shortly after the move.

 In 1803, Juliane had her confirmation together with her brother Christian (VIII) and sister, Princess Louise Charlotte of Denmark at the chapel at Frederiksberg Palace, the summer residence of the royal family.